papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/overview.md

     ```

     !!! note
-        The native provider exclusively utilizes the command config for nodes/collators, which supports both relative and absolute paths.
+        The local provider exclusively utilizes the command config for nodes/collators, which supports both relative and absolute paths.
 You can employ the `default_command` config to specify the binary for spawning all nodes in the relay chain.

 === "Features"
-    Currently, the Native provider does not execute any additional layers or processes.
+    Currently, the Local provider does not execute any additional layers or processes.

 ## CLI Usage